WillNilges/pano/README.md

 # S3

-We use MinIO to store images as objects.
+We use garage to store images as objects.
 The schema for the path that identifies a particular object is very simple:

 `/<bucket name>/<install_number>/<uuid>`